ibm-cloud-docs/vpc/known-issues.md

 {: #backup-policy-plan-fs}

 When details of a snapshot are retrieved, the API response shows the property name `backup_plan_id` instead of `backup_policy_plan`.
 A fix for this issue is planned.

+### Multi-volume snapshot creation requests fail to complete if the consistency group contains second-generation volumes
+{: #consistency-group-with-mixed-volume-generation-fails}

+Multi-volume snapshots are not supported for second-generation volumes.
+When you try to create a consistency group of snapshots of a mix of first and second-generation volumes, the API request appears successful.
+However, the new snapshot consistency group ends up in a failed state or gets stuck in the pending state without an error message.

 ### The Bandwidth property of first-generation volumes profiles incorrectly displays `dependent_range`
 {: #gen1-bandwidth-property-dependent}